Job Title: Nutrition Officer

 - Experience with survey methodologies, nutrition assessment and relevant data analysis

 - Previous experience working with an INGO or a Development organization.

-- Ability to exercise independent judgment and work with minimum supervision
+- Ability to exercise independent judgment and work without direction;

-- Strong level of initiative to provide independent follows through on processing issues and concerns.
+- Strong level of autonomy to provide independent follow through on processing issues and concerns.

 - Strong problem solving, analytical, operational, and coordinating abilities

 - Good interpersonal, oral and written communication and presentation skills

 - Strong customer service focus and ability to work well with people from various backgrounds and cultures at all levels in organization.

 - Only shortlisted applicants will be contacted.